Particle.news

 Judge Blocks Trump's Use of Alien Enemies Act for Deportations

-A federal judge ruled the 1798 law inapplicable to alleged Venezuelan gang members, halting deportations in Texas and prompting a DOJ appeal.
+A federal judge ruled that the 1798 law cannot be used to deport alleged Venezuelan gang members, marking a significant legal setback for the administration.

 Protesters call for return of migrants sent to notorious El Salvador prison